maidsafe-archive/safe_app_nodejs/README.md

 yarn docs
 ```

 The documentation for the API is generated using [jsdoc](https://github.com/jsdoc3/jsdoc).
-The source code of the `safe_app_ndejs` package has comments embedded which can then be scanned by `jsdoc` script to automatically generate the HTML documentation website/webpages.
+The source code of the `safe_app_nodejs` package has comments embedded which can then be scanned by `jsdoc` script to automatically generate the HTML documentation website/webpages.

 The API docs will be generated under the `docs` folder, you can simply open the `docs/index.html` file with your default browser.